Local produce and market cuisine: our Montréal restaurant picks

 A contemporary industrial atmosphere

-If you're the adventurous type, make your way to the Technopôle Angus district in Rosemont for a meal at Hoogan & Beaufort, the sublime new restaurant by chef Marc-André Jetté.
-Indulge in fresh and delicious cuisine served by friendly, stylish and professional staff, as you admire the impressive high ceiling and beautiful, light-bathed décor.
+If you're the adventurous type, all the more reason to leave the confines of downtown for your next lunch or dinner.
+Make your way to the Technopôle Angus district in Rosemont for a meal at chef Marc-André Jetté’s sublime restaurant, Hoogan & Beaufort, which just earned a star in the 2026 Michelin Guide.
+Indulge in fresh and delicious cuisine served by friendly, stylish, and professional staff, as you admire the impressive high ceiling and beautiful, light-filled décor.

 Website